 Stephen has performed Handel’s Messiah with the National Arts Centre Orchestra, Toronto Symphony Orchestra, l’Orchestre symphonique de Montréal, Seattle Symphony, Houston Symphony, Minnesota Orchestra, San Antonio Symphony, Edmonton Symphony, the Vancouver Chamber Choir, Naples Philharmonic and Victoria Symphony.

 Recent appearances include Masetto (Don Giovanni) with Opéra de Montréal, Alidoro (La Cenerentola) with Edmonton Opera, Créon (Médée)) with Opera Atelier in Toronto and at L’Opéra Royal de Versailles.
 In June, he appeared with the Toronto Symphony singing the role of Mother in Kurt Weill’s The Seven Deadly Sins .

-This season he will sing the role of the Count (The Marriage of Figaro) and Neptune and Time (The Return of Ulysses) with Opera Atelier and return to Pacific Opera Victoria appearing as Colline (La Bohème) .
+This season he will sing the role of the Count (The Marriage of Figaro) and Neptune and Time (The Return of Ulysses) with Opera Atelier, Dulcamara (L’elisir d’amore ) with Vancouver Opera and Colline (La Bohème) with Pacific Opera Victoria.
 On the concert stage he will perform Messiah with the Regina Symphony and Bach’s St. Matthew Passion with Chorus Niagara.